apache/flink-statefun/docs/content/docs/sdk/python.md

 ## State

 Stateful Functions treats state as a first class citizen and so all functions can easily define state that is automatically made fault tolerant by the runtime.
-State declaration is as simple as defining one or more `ValueSpec`'s describing your state values.
+State declaration is as simple as defining one or more `ValueSpec`s describing your state values.
 Value specifications are defined with a unique (to the function) name and [type](#types).

 {{< hint info >}}
-All value specificiations must be earerly registered in the `StatefulFuctions` decorator when declaring the function.
+All value specifications must be eagerly registered in the `StatefulFuctions` decorator when declaring the function.
 {{< /hint >}}

 ```python